-To activate Elevated or High Idle, the following pre-operating parameters must be met:
+To activate Elevated or High Idle, the following preoperating parameters must be met:

 - 1. Vehicle speed is 0 MPH (stationary).

 - 2. Vehicle transmission is in PARK.

 - 3. Parking brake is applied.

+- 4. Foot is off the service brake.

+- 5. Foot is off the accelerator pedal.